Competency Codes CHCOHC303B and HLTOHC001

 On successful completion of the program, students will be issued with a Nationally Accredited Statement of Attainment incorporating all three units of competency.

-This program is targeted towards Registered and Enrolled Nurses, ATSI Health Practitioners, ATSI Health Workers, Personal Care Attendants and Allied Health Care Workers.
+This program is targeted towards Registered and Enrolled Nurses, Aboriginal and/or Torres Strait Islander Health Worker or Practitioner, Personal Care Attendants and Allied Health Care Workers.

 The included competencies are: